filerjs/filer/README.md

 // Example 3: recursive watch on /data dir var watcher = fs.watch('/data', { recursive: true }, function(event, filename) {
-  // event will be 'change' and filename will be '/data/subdir/file'
+  // event could be 'change' or 'rename' and filename will be '/data/subdir/file'
   // Stop watching for changes
   watcher.close();
 });